brianglass/anastasis/files/wednesday_matins1.md

 **Cross Theotokion.
 Same melody.**

-Your pure Mother who knew not wedlock, seeing you hanging dead upon the Tree, mourned as a mother and said, Â‘Is this how the lawless and ungrateful people of the Hebrews, who had the benefit of your many and great gifts, have repaid you, my Son?
-I hymn your divine condescension.Â’
+Your pure Mother who knew not wedlock, seeing you hanging dead upon the Tree, mourned as a mother and said, ‘Is this how the lawless and ungrateful people of the Hebrews, who had the benefit of your many and great gifts, have repaid you, my Son?
+I hymn your divine condescension.’

 ****